Country Profiles 2025

 Many methods are available to assess barriers and boosters to coverage.
 Depending on the information needed and resources available, actors can chose the most appropriate approach.
 Regardless of the method for collecting the data, a critical analysis of the programme and its performance should be carried out regularly.

-This article explains in detail how to build a prior for stage 3 of the SQUEAC survey.
+This article explains in detail stage 2 of the SQUEAC survey.